Ashwin-Rajesh/LaneDetection/README.md

 - Lines are filtered, and grouped into left and right boundary, and boundary lines are detected

 ## Edge detection
 - 'Canny' algorithm is used to detect edges.
-It is an improvement on the sobel filter.
+It is an improvement on the sobel filter edge detection algorithm.
 - The sobel filter convolves a kernel that looks like the one below, over the image

 ![sobel filter image](/images/guide/SobelVertical.png)